soundpress/RulesOfNYC/docs/c16/index.rst

          (A) a portion of the building or structure was occupied at any time for manufacturing, commercial or warehouse purposes;

-         (B) the building, structure or portion thereof lacked a residential certificate of occupancy pursuant to MDL § 301 as further delineated in 29 RCNY §§ 2-08(b)(1) and (2) of these rules;
+         (B) the building, structure or portion thereof lacked a residential certificate of occupancy pursuant to MDL § 301 as further delineated in 29 RCNY §§ 2-08(b)(1) and (2);

          (C) except as otherwise set forth in MDL § 281(5), and these rules, it contained at least three units residentially occupied on December 1, 1981, since April 1, 1980; and